 Based on CBD oil exports in 2018-19, the top hemp growing countries are:

 - China - 33.4% of CBD oil exports

 - United States - 10.7%

 - Spain - 6.6%

 Across the world, legality surrounding the cultivation of cannabis is varied.
 However there are some common themes.
-For example, growing usually requires a permit that must be renewed regularly.
-The type of plant grown is also of interest.
-Growers in the UK, for example, must provide information on THC content, the psychoactive compound found in cannabis that makes certain breeds illegal.
+For example, in the UK growing requires a permit that must be renewed regularly.
+The type and parts of the plant grown is also of interest; UK growers can only harvest the seeds and the stalks, any flowers must be destroyed.
+Growers in the UK, must provide information on THC content, the psychoactive compound found in cannabis that makes certain breeds illegal.